Latz/til/posts/blog-post-216.md

 tags: ["post"]
 ---

-... that before removing a "useless" `<div>` I should check if there is an event deligation set on it in a script somewhere.
+... that before removing a "useless" `<div>` I should check if there is an event delegation set on it in a script somewhere.